Come Back Alive: 2022

 From 2014 to early 2022, the foundation provided aid to combat brigades active in the Luhansk and Donetsk regions.
 After the 2022 Russian invasion of Ukraine, the foundation has expanded its scope to include all of Ukraine.
 As of March 2022, the foundation was providing aid for almost all combat brigades and detachments of the Armed Forces and Territorial Defense Forces of Ukraine.
 Between 2014 and February 23, 2022, the foundation had raised $3,192,571 for the army.

 At the beginning of the invasion, the foundation defined several priority areas for equipment.
 This included thermographic and night optics, technical means of intelligence and information processing, transportation, sniper gear, individual protective gear, and communications equipment.

 After February 24, due to requests from the soldiers and conditions on the front lines, the foundation began purchasing bulletproof vests.
 In previous years, the organization had purchased more than 100 bulletproof vests, and five months into the full-scale invasion over 20,000 bulletproof vests and sets of bulletproof armor plates with plate carriers were provided.

 From February 24 to June 2022, the foundation purchased 3,460 thermal imagers and thermal sights.
 It also purchased more than 2,869 quadcopters and 139 unmanned aircraft systems for the Armed Forces.
 More than 20,000 communication devices and component parts and 1,220 tablets with the ARMOR program installed were provided.

-Also, «Come Back Alive» provides new and improved automobiles for the army, in order to create mobile groups based on them.
+Also, "Come Back Alive" provides new and improved automobiles for the army, in order to create mobile groups based on them.
 At present the army has received more than 250 automobiles.

-After February 24, 2022, «Come Back Alive» has purchased 5290 demining kits, 381 metal detectors and 100 blast suits.
+After February 24, 2022, "Come Back Alive" has purchased 5290 demining kits, 381 metal detectors and 100 blast suits.

-«Come Back Alive» is the first charity organization in Ukraine to obtain a license to purchase military and dual-use goods including lethal weapons.
+"Come Back Alive" is the first charity organization in Ukraine to obtain a license to purchase military and dual-use goods including lethal weapons.
 This license allows the foundation to purchase goods directly from manufacturers without intermediaries.

 The foundation was the first non-governmental organization in Ukraine to purchase a Bayraktar TB2 unmanned aerial vehicle complex for a total cost of $16,502,450.

+2024

+As of April 2024, 118 people work at Come Back Alive.
+On May 10, 2024, the foundation celebrated its tenth anniversary.

+2025

+In November 2025, the "Come Back Alive" foundation announced the receipt of a grant totaling 19 billion hryvnias (approximately $450 million) for the needs of Ukraine's Defense Forces.
+According to the foundation's director, Taras Chmut, this represents the largest publicly known contribution to Ukraine's military needs.
+At the donor's request, the source of the funding was not disclosed; it is known only that the financing came from a European country.
+According to the foundation's press service, the funds were received as part of a foreign grant.

+In 2025, the "Come Back Alive" foundation underwent an audit in accordance with the international standard ISO 9001:2015, Quality Management Systems.
+The CBA Initiatives Center, which has been working alongside the Foundation since 2018 to strengthen Ukraine’s resilience, was also certified.